 Oral-B Pro 1000

 Want to keep your teeth white while keeping your budget in the black?
-The Oral-B Pro 1000 earned our Best Buy award for being the best value, perfectly balancing performance and price.
-Although the list price on this brush is comparable to our other award winners, it can usually be found for at a steep discount from most major retailers.
+The Oral-B Pro 1000 perfectly balanced performance and price.
+Although the list price on this brush is comparable to our other award winners, it can usually be found for a steep discount from most major retailers.
 The Pro 1000 delivered some of the best performances in our cleaning tests, all while being one of the most convenient and easy to use brushes that we have tested to date.

 Unfortunately, this brush's bulkier rotation-oscillation brush head and more aggressive cleaning style aggravated some of our testers, rendering it practically unusable for those with sensitive gums.
-Even for those without sensitive gums, it's not our favorite in terms of comfort and doesn't impress with its battery life.
+In terms of comfort, it's not our favorite, even for those without sensitive gums, and doesn't impress with its battery life either.
 However, it's inexpensive and should keep your pearly whites perfectly happy and healthy when used properly — everything you want in a value toothbrush.

 Read Full Review: Oral-B Pro 1000

 Philips Sonicare DiamondClean Smart 9500